Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Introduction

 \section{Introduction}

 This paper consists of three parts.
 In the first part we consider `covolume polynomials', that is, limits of positive multiples of polynomials whose coefficients are multidegrees of (irreducible) subvarieties of products of projective spaces.
 We are interested in studying covolume polynomials from the point of view of {\em Lorentzian\/} polynomials.
 Petter Br\"{a}nd\'{e}n and June Huh defined and extensively studied Lorentzian polynomials in~\cite{MR4172622}.
 An equivalent notion, {\em completely log-concave\/} polynomials, was introduced at the same time by Nima Anari, Kuikui Liu, Shayan Oveis Gharan and Cynthia Vinzant (\cite{Vinzant,MR4332671}).
 Lorentzian polynomials generalize the notion of (ultra) log-concavity, in the sense that a homogeneous polynomial in two variables is Lorentzian if and only if its coefficients are nonnegative and form an ultra log-concave sequence with no internal zeros.
 In fact, the restriction of every Lorentzian polynomial to a plane spanned by two nonnegative vectors satisfies this ultra-log-concave property.
 Br\"{a}nd\'{e}n and Huh prove that `volume polynomials' of projective varieties are necessarily Lorentzian (\cite[Theorem~4.6]{MR4172622}).
-The covolume polynomials studied in this note (or, rather, their normalizations in the sense of Br\"{a}nd\'{e}n and Huh, see~\cite[Corollary~3.7]{MR4172622}) are in a sense a dual notion to volume polynomials.
-While they are not necessarily Lorentzian, we prove that they share several properties of note with Lorentzian polynomials.
+The covolume polynomials studied in this note (or, rather, their normalizations in the sense of Br\"{a}nd\'{e}n and Huh, see~\cite[Corollary~3.7]{MR4172622}) are a dual notion to volume polynomials, in the following sense: the volume polynomial of a subvariety $W$ of a product of projective spaces, with respect to the divisors defined by the hyperplane classes of the factors, records the homology class of $W$; the corresponding covolume polynomial similarly records the cohomology class of $W$.
+While they are not necessarily Lorentzian, we prove that covolume polynomials share several properties of note with Lorentzian polynomials.
 Some of these properties are due to their connection with volume polynomials; others are a consequence of Olivier Debarre's beautiful extension of the Fulton-Hansen connectedness theorem (\cite{MR1420927}).

 Covolume polynomials provide an alternative generalization of log-concavity, which we call `sectional log-concavity' (Definition~\ref{def:slc}).
 Briefly, a homogeneous polynomial is sectional log-concave if and only if the coefficients of its restrictions to planes spanned by vectors with nonnegative components form a log-concave sequence with no internal zeros.
 (In the same sense, Lorentzian polynomials are `sectional ultra-log-concave'.)
 Among other properties, we prove (Corollary~\ref{cor:slc}):